 A student seeking an accommodation as part of the General Exam (GE) should be prepared to describe the format of the exam to SDS as laid out in Section 3.5 of this Guide.
 Once an accommodation is approved, the student should present the SDS-authored letter to the two Chairs of the GE Committee and the Departmental Logistical Coordinator.
 In addition, students are strongly encouraged to inform their advisors of their approved accommodations.
 We strongly recommend that the student initiate the accommodation request process several months in advance of the GE, as the approval process takes some time.
 Further, students are strongly encouraged to share their approval decision/accommodation letter with the GE Committee Chairs six weeks in advance of the date of the Written Exam, to allow sufficient time for implementation.
-(The GE committee is appointed approximately four months prior to the written portion of the exam - typically in early February for a June exam.)
-Once notified, the two Chairs will consult with the student in order to develop a procedure by which the accommodation can be implemented and confidentiality can be safeguarded.
+(The GE committee is appointed approximately four months prior to the written portion of the student in order to develop a procedure by which the accommodation can be implemented and confidentiality can be safeguarded.
 The Departmental Logistical Coordinator is available to assist the faculty member and student with implementation logistics.
 The Chairs are instructed to disclose the accommodation to other committee members only on a need-to-know basis.